4 Ways to Keep Your Memory Sharp

 Every individual may have a different take on what the ideal relaxing retirement looks like to them, but most everyone can agree on one fact – they don’t want to lose their memory.
-As you age, it become more difficult to keep your memory sharp.
 Adults who have watched their parents struggle with dementia know the frustration and heartache accompanying the condition.
 While no one has control over their genetics or certain environmental factors, everyone can alter their lifestyle in an effort to prevent age related memory loss.
 Healthy daily choices may not only curb deteriorating brain changes that come with age, but can also help to improve memory and increase quality of life.

 1. Diversify Your Interests